 I also understand what it’s like to be on the receiving end of the ads and pop up heavy blogs.
 Yes, invite me to join your mailing list.
 I would love that!
 But aside from that friendly invitation, If you’re like me, you are more likely to click out of a blog post than you are to stick around and try to navigate through excessive ads and popups.

 The thing is people visit your blog to hear your voice.
 Too many ads or pop-ups can distract readers from making that personal connection that keeps them coming back to your blog.
 That’s a problem.
 Especially if you’re using your blog as an income stream.
+A friend of mine started from the bottom from having a blog, to owning her own business and created her own app using an App builder.
+It is not impossible to make blogging and social media your main source of income.
+It’s just about persistence and consistency.
 So how do we work around this?

 3 WAYS TO MAKE MONEY BLOGGING WITHOUT USING ADS.